Cloud-Cluster Architecture for Detection in Intermittently Connected Sensor Networks: Decision Optimization in Homogeneous Systems with Equal Thresholds

 where $\boldsymbol{\tau}\boldsymbol{1}^T$ is a binomial random variable with $N_c$ experiments, each with probability of success $p_{\text{com},\mathcal{C}}$.
 Therefore, the problem \eqref{eq:overall_global_optimization_problem} can be upper bounded by

 under the homogeneity assumptions included in this section.

 Recall that in a homogeneous setup all the clusters include an equal number of sensors.
-Therefore, the number of sensors in each clusters is $N/N_c$.
+Therefore, the number of sensors in each cluster is $|\mathcal{C}|=N/N_c$.
 Algo. \ref{algo:homonegenous_setup_thoreshold} depicts the resulting algorithm.
+It can be implemented with complexity of $O\left(r_p\frac{N}{N_c}\max\{\frac{N}{N_c}\ln^2(N/N_c),1\}\cdot\max\{N^2_c\ln^2(N_c),1\}\right)$, see \cite{PBinomia_dist_tailcomp} for efficient computation of the binomial tail distribution.
 It follows from \eqref{P_errors_inside_homonesenous} that the optimal value of $\gamma_{\mathcal{C}}$, under the homogeneity assumptions, is in the set $\{0,1,\ldots,N/N_c\}$.
 Additionally, we perform a line search in the interval $[0,1]$ to optimize the probability $p_{\mathcal{C}}$.